objcio/articles/2015-02-09-gpu-machine-vision.md

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-ParallelCoordinateTransform.png" alt="Points transformed into parallel coordinate space"/>

 You'll notice that the three lines on the right intersect at a point.
 This point determines the slope and intercept of our line in real space.
-If we had a line that sloped downwards, we'd have an intersection on the left half of this graph.
+If we had a line that sloped downward, we'd have an intersection on the left half of this graph.

-If we take the distance from the center axis and call that u (2 in this case), the vertical distance from zero and call that v (1/3 in this case), and then label the width between our axes d (6, based on how I spaced the axes in this drawing), we can calculate slope and Y-intercept using the following equations:
+If we take the distance from the center axis and call that u (2 in this case), take the vertical distance from zero and call that v (1/3 in this case), and then label the width between our axes d (6, based on how I spaced the axes in this drawing), we can calculate slope and Y-intercept using the following equations:

 slope = -1 + d/u